 In July 2017, we purchased nToggle, which had developed ad classification and filtering technology.
 Our plan is to use the technology to filter bidstream data to help our buyers more efficiently identify and purchase the inventory they are looking for, help our sellers monetize their inventory, and enable us to process ad requests more efficiently and achieve higher fill rates.
 As such, it is an important part of our strategic plans and is critical to our ability to increase the volume of transactional activity on our exchange significantly and in a cost-effective manner.
 We have invested substantially in continued development of the technology and the rollout of the classification and filtering capabilities to all of our buyers globally.
-The filtering stack is available in all of the US and Europe as of the first quarter of 2018, and Asia will be deployed by the second quarter of 2018.
-The current version of the technology is designed to eliminate low-value traffic for each buyer, and increase the amount of traffic that each buyer finds valuable, with the result that our traffic will be more valuable to our buyers than what they see from other exchanges.
+The current version of the technology is designed to eliminate low-value traffic for each buyer, and increase the proportion of traffic that each buyer finds valuable, with the result that our traffic will be more valuable to our buyers than what they see from other exchanges.
 The technology requires additional development and its ongoing integration into our platform and implementation of the technology at scale in our services to our clients will continue to require significant efforts.
 We may need to allocate more resources to integration and product development activities than originally anticipated, and these efforts may increase the short-term cost of the deployment until we can more tightly integrate the features into our core platform.
 While we believe that the technology will give us a significant advantage in filtering capabilities over our competitors, some of our competitors are larger and better funded than we are, can devote more resources to development of technologies like filtering than we can, and thus might develop similar or better capabilities faster than we can.
 We intend to provide nToggle's technology to our DSPs without charging separately for it, so we do not currently expect to generate revenue directly from sale of filtering services based upon nToggle's technology.
 Instead, we plan to rely upon positive effects from integration of nToggle's technology into our operations, as described above, to recover our investment in the acquisition and help us return to growth and positive cash flow.
 However, the results we expect from the nToggle technology might not materialize, and we may not be able to recoup our investment in the technology, potentially resulting in adverse effects on our strategic plans and negative effects on our results of operations, cash flows, and financial condition from acquisition-related charges, amortization of intangible assets and asset impairment charges.